Events Archive: 2018 | 2019 | 2020 | 2021 | 2022 | 2023 | 2024 | Upcoming Events

 Public Welcome Family Friendly Free Event Seed/Plant Sale Wheelchair Accessible Public Restroom Free Public Parking

-Farmer's Market Days are co-hosted by Wild Ones River City Chapter and the Native Plant Guild.
-They feature sales of native plants and sometimes native seeds offered by Native Plant Guild members.
+Farmer's Market Days are co-hosted by Wild Ones River City Chapter (WORC) and the Native Plant Guild.
+They feature sales of a variety native plants and sometimes native seeds offered by Native Plant Guild members.
 Representatives of Wild Ones River City Chapter will answer questions and provide educational handouts.
+Native Plant Guild growers donate a portion of their sales to WORC.

 October 2024